211129-Enterprise/demos/interviews/blackrock.md

 - What’s the difference between an immutable and mutable object?

+- Write a method to determine whether a String is a palindrome.

 - Not too many questions outside of core Java

 - Who are you?